Introduction

 Conclusion

-function from NumPy offers a straightforward way to compute cumulative sums, providing both holistic and axis-specific insights into data accumulation trends within arrays.
+, offers a straightforward method to compute the cumulative sum in NumPy.
+It provides both holistic and axis-specific insights into data accumulation trends within arrays.
 Whether working with simple lists or complex multi-dimensional arrays, cumsum()

 enables efficient and clear summation of numerical data.
 Utilize this function to enhance your data analysis and ensure your computations are concise and accurate.